ConnorSweeneyDev/TerminalMusicPlayer/README.md

   `external/library/sdl2` folder of this project.

 ## Updating TagLib
-On top of having the dependencies installed, you will need to `winget install --id Kitware.CMake`.
+On top of having the previous dependencies installed, you will need to `winget install --id Kitware.CMake`.
 Then follow the steps below to build TagLib:
 - Run `git clone https://github.com/taglib/taglib.git`.
 - Run `cd taglib`.
 - Run `git submodule update --init`.